javbotero/Outer-Coast/_includes/summer-seminar-2019.md

 <!-- This inserts the image -->
 ![Students doing service]({{ site.imagesurl }}Team with buckets.jpg){:height="65%" width="65%"}

 _OCSS 2019 Students doing service._

 Their largest projects included:

-- United States Forest Service - Students spent time on the Indian River Trail working in partnership with the local USFS trail crew to lay boulders, rocks, and gravel in order to enhance the original trail.
+- <strong>United States Forest Service</strong> - Students spent time on the Indian River Trail working in partnership with the local USFS trail crew to lay boulders, rocks, and gravel in order to enhance the original trail.

-- Pioneer Home - Students collaborated with the recreation coordinator of the Pioneer Home in order to host events for the residents.
+- <strong>Pioneer Home</strong> - Students collaborated with the recreation coordinator of the Pioneer Home in order to host events for the residents.
 Students prepared a barbecue meet-and-greet at the beginning of the Seminar as well as an end-of-summer talent show where both students and residents showcased skills, talents, and hobbies.

-- 4-H, in collaboration with the Sitka Conservation Society - Students worked with elementary and middle school students in the 4-H summer program to harvest local berries and made jam to share.
+- <strong>4-H</strong>, in collaboration with the Sitka Conservation Society - Students worked with elementary and middle school students in the 4-H summer program to harvest local berries and made jam to share.
 Through self-governance, the Student Body independently organized and executed this service opportunity.

-- Mt.
-Edgecumbe High School - Students helped to beautify the MEHS campus by clearing out two flower beds.
+- <strong>Mt.
+Edgecumbe High School</strong> - Students helped to beautify the MEHS campus by clearing out two flower beds.

-- Sitka Fine Arts Campus - Students beautified the campus.
+- <strong>Sitka Fine Arts Campus</strong> - Students beautified the campus.
 Projects included painting buildings, trimming shrubbery, and doing a campus clean-up.

 Other volunteer organizations included: Sitka Volunteer Fire Department, The Cloud (Sitka Teen Center), The Sitka Sound Science Center, The Sitka Sound Science Center (Education), The Hames Center, The Raptor Center, and Raven Radio.